 Which is the best virtual payment terminal, then?

-But there could be a few reasons for choosing SumUp instead: convenience if you’re already using their card readers, the straightforward virtual terminal in an app and its integration with other SumUp payments.
+But there could be a few reasons for choosing SumUp instead: convenience if you’re already using their card readers, the straightforward virtual terminal in an app and its integration with other SumUp products.

 Of the ones with monthly or annual fees, Takepayments and Worldpay are better for custom fees and a larger range of virtual terminal features.
 The problem for them both is their lack of mobile responsiveness, so you do need to get on a laptop to use them.

-PayPal takes the bottom place because of its high monthly fee, requirement to sort out PCI-DSS compliance separately (with fees) and high rates for international cards.
+PayPal takes the bottom place because of its high monthly fee, requirement to sort out PCI-DSS compliance separately (with fees) and high international rates.
 It’s expensive for what it is, but you do receive payments quickly in an online account and can manage all PayPal transactions in one place.

 Strengths of each virtual card terminal: